harfbuzz-raku/HarfBuzz-Subset-raku/README.md

        HarfBuzz::Subset::Input :$input()
    ) returns HarfBuzz::Subset:D;

-- `:$font` is either a HarfBuzz::Font object or a hash of coercable options.
+- `:$font` is either a HarfBuzz::Font object or a hash of coerceable options.
 - `:$input` is either a HarfBuzz::Subset::Input object or a hash of coerceable options.

 ### Blob

 Binary image of the subsetted font.
 This can be saved to a file with the same extension as the input font (typically `.ttf` or `.otf`) or embedded somehow (for example in a PDF file).

+HarfBuzz subsetting currently works on TrueType, and OpenType font formats.
+It also accepts TrueType Collections (typically with file extension `.ttc`).
+In this case, the converted font will be a simple TrueType font, which should be saved with file extensyion `.ttf`.

 HarfBuzz::Subset::Input Methods
 ---